atadas10/snowflake-role-based-access/INDEX.md

 ## 🎉 You're All Set!

-Everything you need to implement the Snowflake RBAC Framework is included:
+Everything you need to implement the SnowGuard Framework is included:

 ✅ **Approach Article** - Understand the "why"
 ✅ **Installation Guide** - Know the "how"